-Source: Landings from logbooks; value 1998-2016 from BC Ministry of Agriculture, value for 2017 is preliminary and is based on prices from fish slips and does not include post-season price adjustments
+Source: Landings from logbooks; Landed value: 2000-2018 from BC Agriculture, BC Seafood Industry Year in Review, landed value for 2019 is preliminary and is based on prices from sales slips and does not include post-season price adjustments

-3.1.1.
+4.2.
 Viability and Market Trends

-Once almost totally reliant on the Japanese market, the prawn sector has diversified its market channels and enjoys high profile in local, domestic, and other export markets (Nelson 2011).
-Live and fresh prawns are sold to local markets, local restaurants, or through dock sales.
+Once almost totally reliant on the Japanese market, the prawn sector has diversified its market channels and enjoys a high profile in local, domestic, and other export markets (Nelson 2011).
+Live and fresh prawns are sold to local markets, local restaurants, or directly to consumers through dock sales.
 Fresh prawns and some frozen prawns may be sold as whole or tailed product.
-BC Spot Prawns have been recognized by the Vancouver Aquarium's OceanWise program as a "Recommended" choice, and as a "Good Alternative" by the Monterey Bay Aquarium's Seafood Watch program.
+BC Spot Prawns have been recognized by the OceanWise program as a "Sustainable" choice, and as a "Good Alternative" by the Monterey Bay Aquarium's Seafood Watch program.
 Such recommendations create marketing opportunities and raise the profile of Spot Prawns in local, domestic, and growing export markets such as China, Hong Kong, and Taiwan.
 However, participation in the export market means that BC's commercial fisheries are influenced by foreign price fluctuations, currency exchange rates, and market competition.